 In 2012, repair work was completed on the top three benches and dump slope faces between benches of the TCRD to remove sediment buildup that was directing snowmelt and stormwater down the dump face and creating rill erosion.
 In 2021, surface water diversion controls were installed to channelize water towards the Mine Shop where a plunge pool redirected flow into a culvert to the bottom of the TCRD.
 The culvert daylights to a concrete channel.
-During inspections of the channels in 2021, the concrete channel was observed to be losing flow at the seams between channel sections.
-The channel was repaired in 2022 by resealing the seams between the sections.
-A weir is expected to be installed in 2023 to monitor flow through the channel.
-Onsite inspections of the TCRD noted incision in one roadside channel on the north end of the low-grade ore stockpile; this channel will be repaired in 2023.
+During inspections of the channels in 2021, the concrete channel was observed to be losing flow at the seams between channel sections and was repaired in 2022 by resealing the seams between the sections.
+A weir was installed in 2023 to monitor flow through the channel.
+The weir was silted in several times during 2024 and required maintenance to remove the buildup of sediment.

-The DRMS inspection in August 2022 noted no problems with the area and that vegetation is becoming established.
-Selective broadcast-seeding was conducted in areas of the TCRD with sparse vegetation during 2022.
+The DRMS inspection in August 2023 noted no problems with the area and that vegetation is becoming established.